czbiohub-sf/tabula-muris-vignettes/class-notes.md

 `git checkout ucdavies/tutorial`

 3. Download the data
-\n Follow the instructions in the data folder
+Follow the instructions in the data folder